Travelling Without Moving: Accolades

-For their music video for "Virtual Insanity", it won Video of the Year and Breakthrough Video at the Video Music Awards; additionally, it won Alternative/Modern Rock Clip of the Year and the Maximum Vision at the Billboard Music Awards.
+Their music video for "Virtual Insanity" won Video of the Year and Breakthrough Video at the Video Music Awards; additionally, it won Alternative/Modern Rock Clip of the Year and the Maximum Vision at the Billboard Music Awards.
 The song also earned the band a Grammy Award for Best Performance by a Duo Or Group and the album was nominated for Best Pop Vocal Album.
 Travelling Without Moving has won three best album awards at the MOBO and Japan Gold Disc Awards in 1997, and at the Hungarian Music Awards in 1998.
 Pause & Play ranked the album at number 11 in The 90s Top 100 Essential Albums in 1999.
 Vibe called Travelling Without Moving "the most infectious dance record since the 70's disco revolution", and ranked it at number 42 in its 2013 list The 50 Greatest Albums Since '93.

 Legacy

 The high album sales of Travelling Without Moving earned the band a Guinness World Record for the best-selling funk album in history.
 Paul Sexton of Billboard magazine credits this period of Jamiroquai as their American breakthrough: "Long a European success story for the Sony S2 label, the group once accused of being a mere Stevie Wonder soundalike has grown into its own style and added a substantial American audience in the process."
 However, the band were unable to replicate their success in America since then.
 The music video of "Virtual Insanity" was described as "one of the most famous music videos ever", making them "icons of the music-video format", according to Spencer Kornhaber from The Atlantic.
 The song also led to the climax of "1970s soul and funk that early acid jazz artists had initiated", according to writer Kennith Prouty.
 The Lamborghini Diablo SE30 was also considered a "Nineties icon" in part of the "Cosmic Girl" music video, according to The Daily Telegraph.